 The Alberta Biodiversity Monitoring Institute (ABMI) uses existing available datasets (Alberta Base Features, Inventories, Road/Railway Networks, etc.) as the starting point for this product.
-In particular, it is derived from the ABMI's Human Footprint Inventory 2021 (HFI2021).
-The latter dataset was updated using imagery from the Satellite pour l'Observation de la Terre 6 (SPOT6) to interpret anthropogenic disturbances on the land surface.
-Thematic mapping or image interpretation requires professional judgement, skill, knowledge and expertise to create the human footprint dataset in a very complex land use environment.
+These datasets are then further updated using imagery from the Satellite pour l'Observation de la Terre 6 (SPOT6) and other available information sources to interpret anthropogenic disturbances on the land surface.
+Thematic mapping or image interpretation requires professional judgment, skill, knowledge and expertise to create the human footprint dataset in a very complex land use environment.
 It is expected that the final dataset has an element of thematic accuracy.
 The list of expected thematic accuracies depending on data source is available in the Appendix of this document.